ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 ---

-This is the story of debugging and hyperparameter tuning of the new energy_py implementation of DQN.  [energy_py is a reinforcement learning library for energy systems](https://github.com/ADGEfficiency/energy_py) that I've been building for the past two years.
+This is the story of debugging and hyperparameter tuning of the new energy_py implementation of DQN.

 ![]({{ "/assets/debug_dqn/commits.png"}})

+[energy_py is a reinforcement learning library for energy systems that I've been building for the past two years](https://github.com/ADGEfficiency/energy_py).
 The experiments ran on the dev branch of energypy at [this commit](https://github.com/ADGEfficiency/energy_py/tree/46fd1bf36f744918c962539eb8a84df96102d930).
-The [environment](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/register.py) is the the energy_py wrapper around the Open AI gym CartPole-v0 environment.
+The [environment is the energy_py wrapper around the Open AI gym CartPole-v0 environment](https://github.com/ADGEfficiency/energy_py/blob/master/energy_py/envs/register.py).

-Cartpole is a simple, classic reinforcement learning problem - it's a good environment to use for debugging:
+Cartpole is a simple, classic reinforcement learning problem - it's a good environment to use for debugging.
+A good debug environment is one where you are familiar with how fast an agent should be able to learn.

-- using a simple environment means experiment run times can be reduced, increasing the rate of hyperparameter iteration.
-- I am personally familiar with how agents perform in this environment.
-I know what agent performance looks like, and I have personally run experiments on this environment many times.

 Once learning has been proven on a simple environment, the generalizability of reinforcement learning should mean it can learn on more difficult environments as well.